idem-lab/traveltime/paper/paper.html.md

-We present the resulting calculated travel times in Figure @fig-result.
+We present the resulting calculated travel times in Figure \ref{fig-result}.
 Note that the results in `travel_timesingapore` include infinite (`Inf`) values.
-In Figure @fig-data, the islands to the south and north-east are shown as filled cells, but unconnected with the mainland.
-The raster cells for these islands appear absent in Figure @fig-result.
-Because they are not connected to any cells with a station, the calculated travel time is infinite, and so these cells do not appear in Figure @fig-result.
+In Figure \ref{fig-data}, the islands to the south and north-east are shown as filled cells, but unconnected with the mainland.
+The raster cells for these islands appear absent in Figure \ref{fig-result}.
+Because they are not connected to any cells with a station, the calculated travel time is infinite, and so these cells do not appear in Figure \ref{fig-result}.